ceckenrode/sequelize-router/README.md

 app.use('/api', sequelizeRouter(db.Transaction));
 ```

-### That's literally it.
-Restful API Routes are now created for three models.
+### That's literally it. :boom: Restful API Routes are now created for three models.

 * In the example above, RESTful API routes are being created for the `Inventory`, `Store` and `Transaction` models.
 Model names are lowercased and used to construct endpoints.